rbattleb271982/courtsideclub/replit.md

-# CourtSide Club - Tennis Tournament Attendance Management Platform
+# Let'CourtSide - Tennis Tournament Attendance Management Platform

 ## Overview

-CourtSide Club is a comprehensive web application for managing tennis tournament attendance, built with Flask and PostgreSQL.
+Let'CourtSide is a comprehensive web application for managing tennis tournament attendance, built with Flask and PostgreSQL.
 The platform enables users to discover, register for, and coordinate attendance at tennis tournaments worldwide, with features for session selection, fan meetups, and lanyard merchandise fulfillment.

 ## System Architecture